md-sawrab/Blog/_posts/2025-07-11-GitHub-Foundations-Certification-Preparation-Part-1.md

 tags: [GitHub]
 ---

-On June 26, I gave the **GitHub Foundations Certification** Exam, and Alhamdulillah, I passed!
-To get prepare for the exam, I used several resources.
-One of the best was the **GitHub Foundations Skill Track** on DataCamp.
-It has 4 courses that explain things clearly and also give hands-on practice.
-These helped me understand how to use GitHub in real life.
+This year, on June 26, I took my **GitHub Foundations Certification** Exam, and I’m pleased to share that I have successfully passed it.
+To prepare for the exam, I used several resources.
+For me, one of the best was the **GitHub Foundations Skill Track** on DataCamp.
+It has 4 courses that explain things clearly and also provide hands-on practice.
+As a novice in GitHub, this course helped me a lot to understand what GitHub is and how it works in real life.

-While preparing for the exam, I also made some handwritten notes to remember the important points.
+While preparing for the exam, I also made handwritten notes to help me remember the key concepts and code.
+I’m planning to share these notes in a blog series.
 In this blog series, I will share what I learned from each of the 4 courses.
 This is Part 1, and I will start with the first course, nammed [**Introduction to Git**](https://app.datacamp.com/learn/courses/introduction-to-git).

 ### Chapter 1: Introduction to Git